 When deciding whether the child is old enough to use mouthwash, you should check their ability to swirl and then spit out without swallowing a single drop.
 For the younger children, a toothbrush may be dipped in the mouthwash and then applied on teeth.
 If the mouthwash is being used for the sake of fluoride, then it should be used at night.
 It should not be rinsed off with water and thus it is best if used before going to bed.

 If a child is exposed to high amounts of fluoride for a long period of time, he or she is at risk of fluorosis.
 Fluorosis is a dental health problem that affects the aesthetics of the teeth causing them to have spots and strips.
 Therefore allowing kids to use mouthwash when they are below six years could affect the appearance of their teeth, which can lower their self-esteem.
 At this time, you can promote their dental health by helping them to brush and floss their teeth and taking them to a children dentist regularly.

 Mouthwash for older children

 Preteens and teens especially those with braces can benefit a lot from mouthwash.
-Fluoride mouthwash can help protect the teeth from acid producing bacteria that can cause gum diseases and tooth decay.
+Fluoride mouthwash can help protect the teeth from acid-producing bacteria that can cause gum diseases and tooth decay.
 This is because braces make it difficult to clean the teeth adequately using a toothbrush.
-Mouthwash will can help remove the plaque that forms around the wires and brackets.
+Mouthwash will help remove the plaque that forms around the wires and brackets.